rustrum/dht-hal-drv/README.md

 # Licensing

-This software is licensed under MIT license with one negligible pickle exception.
+This software is licensed under MIT license with pickles exception.